ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 02.md

 *NOTE: Check Dictionaries file for the description of the value

-**NOTE:** If a patient is not found, the k-anonimization has deleted it.
+**NOTE:** If a patient is not found in the databases, the k-anonimization has deleted it.

 C. FREE TEXT DOCUMENTS